The Atheist Bible

 This is why omniscience looks implausible to many atheists.
 Personally, however, I do not find this argument convincing.
 The argument says that if God knows that a human will make a certain choice, then the human cannot act otherwise.
 Thus, the human does not have free choice.
 Theists can argue that God’s knowledge does not determine a person’s will.
 It just correlates perfectly with the person’s will.
 God knows that I will make a particular choice if and only if I will indeed make this particular choice.
 But this does not mean that I would not have the free will to make this choice as I wish.
 If God knows that I will not change my mind, then, as it happens, I will not have the desire to change my mind.
 Thus, free will and God’s knowledge are not in contradiction in my view.

-In a materialistic world view (to which many atheists subscribe), the notion of free will has to be adapted anyway: free will is just the consequence of chemical processes in the brain, which are ultimately deterministic.
-God could just know all these chemical processes.
+This becomes even more clear with the notion of free will that this book proposes: For this book, human behavior is just the consequence of chemical processes in the brain.
+We call these processes “free will” only because they are so complex that we cannot predict them.
+However, the chemical processes are ultimately deterministic.
+Thus, God could theoretically know all these chemical processes.
 Then God would know how we decide, but we would still have as much free will as we have now.
 Therefore, the notion of divine omniscience and human free will are not contradictory.

 There are other properties of the abrahamic god, though, that lead to contradictions.
 Read on.